 A 38-year-old female presented with mobile maxillary anterior lateral and central incisors.
-These teeth had been orthodontically treated in the years before resulting in resorption, mobility, and aesthetic problems (Figure 3).
+These teeth had been orthodontically treated in the years before, resulting in resorption, mobility and aesthetic problems (Fig. 3).
 Her main concerns were that she would have to go without teeth for any length of time, or the possibility of having to wear a removable appliance.
-The patient requested something she referred to as, "teeth in a day."
-Oral and radiographic evaluation indicated severe root resorption around teeth Nos.
-7 to 10 (Figure 4).
+The patient requested something she referred to as "teeth in a day."
+Oral and radiographic evaluation indicated severe root resorption around teeth #7-10 (Fig. 4).
 Her teeth were deemed to be untreatable using traditional dental techniques.